Governance & Meetings

 Groundwater Sustainability Plan Advisory Committee

-The GSA formed the Groundwater Sustainability Plan Advisory Committee (GSPAC) in June 2020 to advise the GSA Board of Directors on the preparation of a Groundwater Sustainability Plan (GSP) for the Napa Valley Subbasin.
-There are 25 stakeholders on the GSPAC.
-The GSPAC is currently working with GSA staff and consultants to develop a draft GSP.
-The final draft GSP is due to the GSA Board of Directors by November 1, 2021.
+The GSA formed the Groundwater Sustainability Plan Advisory Committee (GSPAC) in June 2020 and they met monthly from July 2020 through November 2021 to advise the GSA Board of Directors on the preparation of a Groundwater Sustainability Plan (GSP) for the Napa Valley Subbasin.
+There were 25 stakeholders on the GSPAC.
+The final draft GSP was submitted to the GSA Board of Directors on November 19, 2021.

 GSPAC Meeting Agendas, Minutes, and Video